 Recently, Christopher has published essays in The Millions on Best American Short Stories, literary podcasts, and contributors’ notes, and other subjects in The Good Men Project, The Pinch, South Dakota Review, Sonder Magazine, Sierra Nevada Review, Whiskey Island, the University of East Anglia’s Hinterland, and in A Harp in the Stars: An Anthology of Lyric Essays (University of Nebraska Press, 2021).
 His book reviews have appeared in World Literature Today, New Pages, Necessary Fiction, The Rumpus, Southern Review of Books, Rain Taxi, and other outlets.

-Christopher won the 2019 Epiphany‘s Breakout 8 fiction prize.
-Other recent fiction is in the Notre Dame Review, Fiction International, Grain, Hotel Amerika, BULL, Rock & Sling, Day One, SAND, New World Writing, Popshot, Meridian, Prism International, The Dalhousie Review, Consequence, and Best Microfiction 2021.
+Christopher’s stories have been published in around one hundred literary magazines.
+Recent fiction appears in the Notre Dame Review, Witness, The Arkansas International, Fiction International, Grain, Hotel Amerika, BULL, Rock & Sling, Day One, SAND, New World Writing, Popshot, Meridian, Prism International, The Dalhousie Review, Consequence, and Best Microfiction 2021.
 He won the 2019 Epiphany‘s Breakout 8 fiction prize.